gmnenad/CalculatorNotepad/README.md

 - `counterNotFinished(ac)` return true if counter `ac` is not finished counting.
 It works for all types of counters, and here used as `for` condition
 - `ac= counterNext(ac)` iterate to next valid counter `ac` combination, and store it back in `ac`.
 When it reach last valid combo, next `counterNotFinished` will be false
 - `counterValues(ac)` return vector with current counter values, eg `vec(2,3,3)`
-- `vMul(vector)` return product of each element in vector, so if we had `vec(2,3,3)` this will calculate 2x3x3
+- `vMul(vector)` return product of each element in vector, so if we had `vec(2,3,3)` this will calculate 2x3x3=18
-- naturally, execution time of mathematical calculation is instant (~0ms), which is both faster and more accurate than simulations
+- execution time of mathematical calculation is almost instant (~0ms) which, as expected, is both faster and more accurate than simulations
 - this demonstrate very simple notepad code that would be fairly complex if done using standard languages like C#